batiukmaks/Intelligent-Parking-Management-System/README.md

 - `--conf`: Confidence threshold for object detection.
 - `--iou`: IOU (Intersection over Union) threshold for object detection.
 - `--show`: Show the video with bounding boxes around detected objects (True or False).
+- `--use_coral`: Use Coral USB Accelerator for inference if available.
+- `--device`: Device for inference (e.g., 'cuda', 'cpu', 'mps', 'edge').

+Remember that the accuracy and performance of the system heavily depend on the quality of your dataset and the configuration settings in `default-config.yaml`.
+Ensure the configuration accurately reflects your dataset structure and class labels for successful training and accurate object detection.

 ## Configuration